Department of Interdisciplinary and Special Programs

 Admission to earn a Second bachelor's Degree

 A graduate of an accredited institution of higher education may apply to University College for a second bachelor’s degree.
 An acceptable program of study in this case entails a minimum of 30 semester hours of additional work.
-Any student who has earned a bachelor’s degree from University College in an Individualized Program may not earn a second degree in another Individualized Program.
+Any student who has earned a bachelor’s degree from University College in an Individualized or University Studies program may not earn a second degree in an Individualized or University Studies program.

 The University of Toledo offers all students of exceptional academic ability the opportunity to enter a special program of academic rigor and challenge.
 For further details on the Honors Program, students should contact their advisor(s).
 Students who have demonstrated exceptional promise may be invited to participate in University College Honors.
 These students’ programs will be developed in close conjunction with the college honors advisor.
 The minimum requirements for consideration for the University College Honors Program are 20 hours of completed course work and at least a 3.3 cumulative GPA.